Recruiting for non-recruiters made simple

 People, processes, and teams change and will continue to change.
 Work terminations are never easy, but they are necessary for organizations to grow, adapt, and evolve.

-Recruiters have their own sets of phrases they use when an employee leaves the organization.
+Recruiters have their own sets of phrases they use when a team member leaves the company.
 Some of the most common termination-related terms include:

 Severance package: The financial compensation an employee receives when they leave the company, also known as "severance pay".